-So many people are too shy or embarrassed to talk about their period problems, and that’s a big problem.
-If you don’t speak up, you may worry needlessly or you may never identify symptoms that indicate a bigger medical problem.
+So many people are too shy or embarrassed to talk about their period problems, and that’s a major issue.
+If you don’t speak up, you may worry needlessly or you may never identify symptoms that indicate a bigger medical issue.
 In order to help you navigate this sensitive subject, we’re breaking down what’s normal and what’s not when it comes to your monthly visitor.
 Keep in mind, however, that every woman’s cycle is different, so it’s worth mentioning any major changes to your OBGYN, even if they are seemingly within the normal range.

 Unfortunately, too many women have grown up in a culture of silence.
 They learned from parents not to talk about women’s problems.
 And that’s troubling, since changes in your period are often a warning sign of uterine fibroids.